-Given the typical autumn weather we can expect in this area, it is likely that nature will take care of watering.
+Given the typical autumn weather we can expect in this area, it is likely that nature will take care of the watering.
 Don’t overwater plants and make sure they have good drainage.
-If a cold snap is predicted, extra watering can help – it allows plants to take up moisture before the ground is frozen and prevents water from reaching the root zone.
+When a cold snap hits, extra watering can help – it allows plants to take up moisture before the ground is frozen and prevents water from reaching the root zone.
 Make sure you hydrate above ground as well as the roots.

 Windproof your garden

-Here in North Wales, strong winds and gales are to be expected throughout autumn and winter.
+Here in North Wales, we can expect strong winds and gales throughout autumn and winter.
 Ensure that covers on garden furniture are sufficiently weighted down and try to store furniture and other items in the most sheltered part of your garden.
 It’s also a good idea to check that rigid roofing is firmly held in place.